 Why She May Not Want Sex #6: She’s Breastfeeding

-A man can be ready and up for it in two minutes flat – on average, a woman needs 20 minutes.
-So take your time with her, focus on giving her pleasure, reminding her how good it feels, starting with everywhere apart from her vagina and work your way in.
+A woman needs around 20 minutes of warm-up time.
+So take your time, and focus on connection and giving her pleasure.
+Doing so will remind her how good it feels – just remember the golden rule: hearts before parts!
+Start with everywhere else apart from her vagina and nipples and work your way in.